Microsoft Translator: Multilingual App Toolkit (MAT)

-Microsoft Translator web app
+Bing Microsoft Translator web app

-Microsoft Translator (previously Live Search Translator, Windows Live Translator, and Bing Translator) is a user facing translation portal provided by Microsoft as part of its Bing services to translate texts or entire web pages into different languages.
-All translation pairs are powered by the Microsoft Translator, a Neural machine translation platform and web service, developed by Microsoft Research, as its backend translation software.
-Two transliteration pairs (between Chinese (Simplified) and Chinese (Traditional)) are provided by Microsoft's Windows International team.
+Bing Microsoft Translator (previously Live Search Translator, Windows Live Translator, and Bing Translator) is a user-facing translation portal provided by Microsoft as part of its Bing services to translate texts or entire web pages into different languages.
+All translation pairs are powered by the Microsoft Translator, a neural machine translation platform and web service, developed by Microsoft Research, as its backend translation software.
+Two transliteration pairs (between simplified Chinese and traditional Chinese) are provided by Microsoft's Windows International team.

 Bing Translator can translate phrases entered by the user or acquire a link to a web page and translate it entirely.
 When translating an entire web page, or when the user selects "Translate this page" in Bing search results, the Bilingual Viewer is shown, which allows users to browse the original web page text and translation in parallel, supported by synchronized highlights, scrolling, and navigation.
 Four Bilingual Viewer layouts are available: